The UB Annual Security Report is available to all current UB students and employees and to all prospective UB students and employees upon request.

 All faculty and staff members are urged to review the Emergency Response Plan and to evaluate their role in the event of an emergency on campus.
 Employees must be prepared to assess situations quickly but thoroughly and use common sense in determining a course of action.
 They should follow emergency plan procedures and evacuate the building to pre-designated areas in an orderly manner.
 Faculty members are seen as leaders by students and should be prepared to direct their students to assembly areas in the event of an emergency.
 Faculty and staff members are strongly encouraged to register with UB Alert.

-In the event of an emergency, the University at Buffalo will provide announcements, updates and information about resources available to the university community via a number of communication channels.
-UB is committed to providing a safe, secure environment for students, faculty, staff and visitors to the university’s three campuses.
+In the event of an emergency, the University at Buffalo will communicate via several channels announcements, updates, and information about resources available to the university community.
+UB is committed to providing a safe, secure environment for students, faculty, staff, and visitors to the University’s three campuses.
 As such, the university is fully committed to compliance with the Clery Act.

 Timely warnings are issued as soon as possible containing pertinent information such as the type, date, time, and location of a crime, as well as any available information about the suspect(s) and personal safety information; however, timely warnings always withhold the names of victims and treat any identifying information about the victim as strictly confidential.